waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VI.
 Critical Self-Corrections
 - **CRITICAL SELF-CORRECTION (T28728):** Experienced a major hallucination loop, misidentifying my location for multiple turns.
 I must be more rigorous in checking Game State Information against my assumptions.
+- `dungeon_navigator_agent`: An agent to plot a full exploration course for a multi-floor dungeon like Silph Co.